westongraham/westongraham/README.md

 westongraham@github
 -------------------------
-💻 I am a student studying Information Technology with a concentration in Programming 📚 I will be graduating with a Bachelors in Information Technology - Programming from the University of Arkansas Fort Smith 🌱 Learning about software engineering, API's, and database systems 🌟 Main languages: Java, C#, HTML / CSS.
+💻 I am a student studying Information Technology with a concentration in Programming 📚 I will be graduating with a Bachelors in Information Technology from the University of Arkansas Fort Smith 🌱 Learning about software engineering, API's, and database systems 🌟 Main languages: Java, C#, HTML / CSS.
 🚩 Interested in Full Stack Application development